EleutherAI/website/content-blog/mad_research_update.md

  1. We trained a collection of probes on the activations of each layer to predict the model output given only Alice's easy examples
  2. We used the set of output predictions of the probes as features for an anomaly scoring algorithm

 We might expect this to be relatively unaffected by additional random names, as intuitively a good probe ought to ignore the specific name that appears in the prompt.
 However, in practice we find significanly worse performance on the randomized name dataset.
-In practice, we find significant drops in performance of this method when additional names are introduces, as shown by Figure 1.
+In practice, we find significant drops in performance of this method when additional names are introduced, as shown by Figure 1.

 ![Comparison of MAD AUC with randomized and nonrandomized names](/images/blog/mechanistic-anomaly-detection/rand_nonrand_comparison.png)
 *Figure 1: Comparison of MAD AUC with randomized and nonrandomized names*